 Home to the Duke University Blue Devils Men’s and Women’s Division I Basketball programs

-Experience the electric energy of a Duke University basketball game at Cameron Indoor Stadium.
+Experience the electric energy of a Duke University basketball game at Cameron Indoor Stadium, one of the top things to do on Duke's campus.
 With less than 10,000 seats, this historic stadium doesn’t have a bad seat in the house for the "Cameron Crazies."
-While students camp out in Krzyzewskiville to get tickets, visitors can learn more about how to get them at goduke.com.
+While students camp out in Krzyzewskiville to get tickets, visitors can learn more about the Duke basketball schedule and how to get tickets at goduke.com.

 Duke Basketball Museum and Athletics Hall of Fame | 306 Towerview Road

-If your trip happens to be when the men's and women's teams aren't playing at Cameron Indoor Stadium, you can still experience the magic of the storied programs at the Duke Basketball Museum and Athletics Hall of Fame.
-The Duke University Blue Devils Men’s Basketball team is world-renowned for its five national championship wins under head coach Mike Krzyzewski (pronounced Shuh-SHEFF-skee).
-The museum showcases trophies, interactive videos, and memorabilia.
-The Duke Athletics Hall of Fame features the accomplishments of Duke athletes from 27 intercollegiate sports, which have collectively earned 16 national championships.
+Even if you visit when the men's and women's basketball teams aren't playing at Cameron Indoor Stadium, the Duke Basketball Museum and Athletics Hall of Fame is a reason to walk the grounds of campus.
+The Duke University Blue Devils Men’s Basketball team is world-renowned for its five national championship wins under past head coach Mike Krzyzewski (pronounced Shuh-SHEFF-skee), and is currently thriving under the leadership of coach and Duke alum Jon Scheyer.
+The museum showcases trophies, interactive videos and memorabilia.
+The Duke Athletics Hall of Fame features the accomplishments of Duke athletes from 27 intercollegiate sports, which have collectively earned 17 national championships.

 McDougald-McLendon Arena | 700 E. Lawson St.